Sister Ray (singer)

+Coyes performing in Montréal, Québec in 2025 opening for Georgia Harmer at Sala Rossa.

 Sister Ray is the stage name of Ella Coyes, a Métis singer-songwriter.
 They were born and raised in Sturgeon County, Alberta.
+Their stage name was taken from The Velvet Underground song of the Sister Ray.
 Their debut full-length album Communion was released in May 2022 on Royal Mountain Records, and was longlisted for the 2022 Polaris Music Prize.
+Coyes has been based in Toronto, Ontario since 2020.

-Coyes previously released the EP Untitled in 2017.
+Coyes previously released the EP Untitled in 2017 which was partly improvised and recorded live.

+Communion received a score of 7.0/10 from Pitchfork in 2022.

 Believer was longlisted for the 2025 Polaris Music Prize.

+Believer was nominated for the 2026 Juno Award for Adult Contemporary Album of the Year.